Suput/angular2/README.md

-##Why fork

-Because used this as a template
+Forked, because used this as a template